 If you are a social tenant, your landlord may agree to re-house you in another property.
 This only happens in the most serious cases.
-Check your landlord's anti-social behaviour policies and procedures to see the circumstances when a transfer would be considered.
+Check your landlord's antisocial behaviour policies and procedures and discuss your situation with them to explore if a transfer would be considered.

 Regardless of your tenure, it may be possible to join your local authority housing waiting list if you want to move.
 Alternatively, you can make a homelessness application if it is no longer reasonable for you to occupy your property.
-See section 7 for more information.
+See section 9 for more information.